A guide for schools and education professionals

 Other professional meetings that take place which you may be called to attend due to your individual role.

-Missing, Exploited and Trafficking (MET) Meeting – Weekly and monthly
+Missing, Exploited and Trafficking (MET) Meeting – Weekly

-Weekly and monthly Missing, Exploitation and Trafficking meetings brings together partners from Children’s Prevention, Early Help and Social Care including Youth Justice, Hampshire Constabulary, Housing, Play Youth Community, Health Services, Placement Services, Education and Community and Voluntary Organisations, to strengthen the identification and response to extra-familial harm including exploitation, slavery, and trafficking.
+Weekly Missing, Exploitation and Trafficking meetings brings together partners from Children’s Prevention, Early Help and Social Care including Youth Justice, Hampshire Constabulary, Housing, Play Youth Community, Health Services, Placement Services, Education and Community and Voluntary Organisations, to strengthen the identification and response to extra-familial harm including exploitation, slavery, and trafficking.

 These meetings are intended to ensure intervention is targeted and proportionate to need, risk and vulnerability.
 Weekly meetings are child focused with each having a 20 minute slot and involved workers are invited to attend, whilst the monthly meetings are for contextual safeguarding which schools can attend.